Welcome to The Adams Chair of Excellence in Health Care Services

 The Adams Chair of Excellence in Health Care Services was established by the late Dr. Carl Adams and Mrs. Jennie Mae Adams.
 Dr. and Mrs. Adams understood that the delivery of health care and human services poses complex challenges.
 Throughout their extensive careers providing health care to Middle Tennessee residents, they knew that these challenges might begin with the individual but could impact public policy as well as the social structure of the entire community.
 Dr. Adams' concern for the quality and quantity of health care professionals to address these issues led him to establish the Adams Chair of Excellence in Health Care Services at Middle Tennessee State University.

-The Center for Health and Human Services supports the work of the Adams Chair of Excellence.
+Until 2015, the Center for Health and Human Services was the platform to support the work of the Adams Chair of Excellence.
 The Tennessee Board of Regents formally approved the Center in 1993.
-Dr. Edwards, the Center's founding Director, and the Center staff focus on developing partnerships, both internal and external to the University.
-The Center collaborates with MTSU faculty, public agencies, and private not-for-profit organizations to develop and implement programs designed to improve the health of the middle and greater Tennessee community.
+Dr. Edwards, the Center's founding Director, and the staff focused on developing partnerships, both internal and external to the University.
+They collaborate with MTSU faculty, public agencies, and private not-for-profit organizations to develop and implement programs designed to improve the health of the middle and greater Tennessee community.
+The Center now reports to the College of Graduate Studies and Research and the Adams Chair of Excellence in Health Care Services reports to the College of Behavioral and Health Science.